Star Wars: The Force Awakens (2015) - Review

 Foul: Fast Action

 It was a bunch of lights and colors flashing on the screen with everything moving so gracefully that I was bored by it.
 Part of it is the CGI effect—and I know they were trying to use a lot of models and practical effects to counter that—but a lot of it is just how it's choreographed and shot.
 Practical effects certainly help in keeping the action interesting because the fact that an object or model is really there gives it contextual weight and movement that we instinctively expect.
-Mad Max, for example, was a movie that was a majority of practical effects and was an amazing spectacle because of it.
-However it doesn't always have to use practical effects to get the impact right.
-Pacific Rim was mostly done ona computer, yet I was still just as excited when I saw jaegers punching kaiju because it felt like there was enough weight and slowness to the action that my eye could linger on what was happening.
+Mad Max, for example, was a movie that had a majority of practical effects and was an amazing spectacle because of it.
+However, it doesn't always have to use practical effects to get the impact right.
+Pacific Rim was mostly done on a computer, yet I was still just as excited when I saw Jaegers punching Kaiju because it felt like there was enough weight and slowness to the action that my eye could linger on what was happening.

 A lot of what it comes down to is the movement on the screen and of the camera.
 If everything is going too quickly, my mind is playing catch-up to process all the information on-screen, which usually detaches me from the action.
 Man of Steel or the recent TMNT movie, for example, had a mess of action occurring and was a struggle to follow, partially because it was choreographed and rendered in a computer, frame by frame.
 While I don't think The Force Awakens is anywhere near as bad, I think some of its action sequences suffer from the same slickness-sickness.
 Of course, it could always pull a Matrix and end up with an obscene number of slow-motion shots, which is not good either.